Pogost: History

+The word pogost is similar to modern Russian gost (гость, 'guest').
+It is derived from the Old Russian word pogostiti (погостити), meaning 'to be a guest', and was initially used to refer to a temporary lodging where clergy, princes and merchants could stay.
+It denoted a trading center where "guests" (merchants) made their stop and could conduct trade (Old Russian: гостьба, gostba).
+The pogost is first mentioned in the mid-10th century, when Princess Olga established pogosts and tribute points along the Msta River in northern Russia; later sources confirm that the pogost served as a tax collection center.

-The term pogost originally denoted territorial centers, typically surrounded by numerous hamlets, that were used to receive dignitaries or guests, particularly in regions controlled by Novgorod.
+The term pogost came to refer to territorial centers, typically surrounded by numerous hamlets, that were used to receive dignitaries or guests, particularly in regions controlled by Novgorod.
 These sometimes had paired churches.
-The word pogost is similar to modern Russian gost (гость, "guest").
-It is assumed that originally pogosts were rural communities on the periphery, as well as trading centers (Old Russian: гостьба, gost'ba).

 The modern Russian term for a hamlet, derevnya, appears in historical sources from the 14th century.
 In the territories of Smolensk and Novgorod, the term pogost was used to refer to a hamlet.
 This could mean a hamlet, distinguished in modern Russian as pogost-mesto (погост – место), and a village center of a small area, known as pogost-tsentr.
 The term could also be used to denote the surrounding area, known as pogost-okrug.

 From the 10th century, the term selo was used to refer to a village on the estate of a landowner.
 By the 14th century, the terms selo and derevnya became interchangeable in the Russian North.
 As Christianity continued to spread in Russia after its formal introduction in the late 10th century, the term selo came to refer to a village with a church, starting from the 16th century.

 In the Russian North, the pogost retained its status until 1775.
 The term pogost came to be understood as a rural church and graveyard.
 A pogost could have a freestanding bell tower positioned between and in front of two churches.
 It could also be enclosed by a low wall constructed from horizontal logs resting on a fieldstone base, with square towers at the corners.
 The most widely known example of the pogost, and Russian wooden architecture in general, is Kizhi Pogost on Kizhi Island in Lake Onega.